What's covered by a commercial auto insurance policy?

 - And more

-What is the risk if I don’t have commercial auto insurance for my business?
+What is the risk if I don’t have commercial auto insurance?

 If you don’t have commercial auto insurance for your business, you may be vulnerable to financial risk when accidents happen.
 That’s because typically, a personal auto policy doesn’t cover your business vehicles.
 Here are a few of the risks you and your business may face without commercial auto insurance: